joab40/Alpha/README.md

         "okey" + "i will lif my arm" + "grab cake" + "move cake to its new destination"
     3) And I will say "here is your cake"

-    In order to be able to interact with thinks, you might need to know how things are kept together.
+    In order to be able to interact with environment, you might need to know how things are kept together.
 This is done by learning.
 In Alphas case, we already done som learning.
     This is done by telling alpha from the beginning what its arms,legs, ears and mouth is for and that it could be used.
 Alpha also has a AI - chatbot.